Pr0j3c7t0dd-Ltd/ee-brownbag-ai-todo-clone/prompts.md

 DO NOT use the Predicate macro in the models.

 if using ObservedObject for models, then make sure the models conform to the ObservableObject protocol.

-Update the main App file to show the first board, ensure that it also conforms to the persistance model in SwiftData.

-Make sure there are views for adding and editing new board, a new list, a new card, and editing a card.

-Make sure there is a clean interface for adding, editing and deleting a board, a list, a card. including the use of icons and labels.

-Add additional features that you would expect from a Trello clone app.

-Pay attention to the colors and layout of the app.
-Use the @trello-screen.jpeg image as inspiration for the color and layout of the app.
-Each board should have a light blue background.
-Each column should have a light grey semi-transparent background to differentiate them from the blue board.

-Do not output any explinations, however, write all the requrements in markdown format in the requirements.md file.

----

-You are an expert iOS developer.
-Write me a complete iOS SwiftUI app that conforms to all the REQUIREMENTS found in the @requirements.md file.
-Ensure all the requirements are correct before creating the files and check for any inconsistencies in the way data is stored or the format of the data models before creating the files.
-Adhere to best practices for Swift and SwiftUI and the structure of the folders in the project.
-Think step by step to ensure the models and data storage work together.

 Make sure there are no circular references in the model relationships.
 Make sure all the relationships, including the .cascade delete rule, are set correctly.